amartya-bhattacharya/ascii_anime/README.md

 # ASCII Image Generator Demo

-This project converts images (and videos) into ASCII art!
+Watch anime in your terminal!
 Options for default or extended ASCII set. block chars WIP.
 Options to render directly to terminal, or output to a png/txt file.
 Output saved as `<input>-ascii.png/.txt`.

 ### Dependencies